RedHatQE/rhui3-automation/tests/README.md

 RHUI deployment with the following hosts:

 * one RHUA instance
-* two CDS instances
+* at least one CDS instance if using NFS, at least three if using Gluster
 * one HAProxy instance
 * one client instance
 * one atomic client instance
 * one test instance

 See the [RHUI deployment readme file ](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md) for details.
-Also, if you use Gluster instead of NFS, note that you need two more hosts serving as Gluster instances.

 In addition, you need a ZIP file with the following files in the root of the archive: